-Keep in mind as you develop your theme that you need to be concerned with more than just how your theme looks in the visitor's browser.
+Keep in mind as you develop your theme that you need to be concerned more than than just how your theme looks in the visitors browser.
 You should also be testing to ensure your theme works well with Rock's in-page editing features.
 Zone and block editor features should work well with your theme to allow web administrators access to edit the pages.